-Quarter 2, 2018 Report
+Quarter 4, 2018 Report

-At 161, the number of social housing projects (of three or more units) was sharply (35%) down on previous quarter, but 3% ahead of a year ago.
-At 7,800 there was also a 37% fall against the preceding quarter in the number of social housing units approved and unit approvals were 29% lower than a year ago.
+This was a 3% decline in the number of units against the preceding quarter, but 5% fewer than a year earlier.
+At 150, the number of social housing projects (of three or more units) was down 11% on the previous quarter and 29% lower than a year ago.
+At 9,980, there was a sharp 51% rise in the number of social housing units approved against the preceding quarter but unit approvals were 19% lower than a year ago.

 There was marked variation across different parts of the country in approval levels during the fourth quarter compared to the same quarter of 2017.
 The sharpest falls were in Wales and Scotland where the number of units approved were 49% and 48% respectively.

 Unit approvals were also sharply lower in London, South West, North West and Yorkshire & the Humber with declines of 12%, 10%, 20% and 24% respectively against a year earlier.
 In contrast unit approvals in the North East and South East were up 7% and 11% respectively against a year earlier.

 Overall unit approvals in Great Britain during 2018 were 1% down on a year earlier.
 The slight decline follows six consecutive years of growth including a sharp 29% increase in 2017.
 The small drop during the 2018 was led by double digit declines in the North East, North West the East of England and Wales which overshadowed growth in the Midlands, South East and South West.